The clustering of luminous red galaxies at z $\sim$ 0.7 from eBOSS and BOSS data: Abstract

 \section{Abstract}

-We present the first scientific results from the luminous red galaxy sample (LRG) of the extended Baryon Oscillation Spectroscopic Survey (eBOSS).
-We measure the small and intermediate scale clustering from a sample of more than 61,000 galaxies in the redshift range $0.6 < z < 0.9$.
+We present the first scientific results from the luminous red galaxy sample (LRG) of the extended Baryon Oscillation Spectroscopic Survey (eBOSS) combined with the high-redshift of the previous BOSS sample.
+We measure the small and intermediate scale clustering from a sample of more than 97,000 galaxies in the redshift range $0.6 < z < 0.9$.
 We interpret these measurements in the framework of the Halo Occupation Distribution.
-The bias of eBOSS LRGs is $2.30 \pm 0.03$, with a satellite fraction of $13\pm3$\% and a mean halo mass of $2.5\times10^{13}h^{-1}M_{\odot}$.
-These results are consistent with expectations, demonstrating that eBOSS galaxies will be reliable tracers of large scale structure at $z\sim 0.7$.
-The eBOSS galaxy bias implies a scatter of luminosity at fixed halo mass, $\sigma_{\log L}$, of 0.19 dex.
+The bias of this sample of LRGs is $2.30 \pm 0.03$, with a satellite fraction of $13\pm3$\% and a mean halo mass of $2.5\times10^{13}h^{-1}M_{\odot}$.
+These results are consistent with expectations, demonstrating that these LRGs will be reliable tracers of large scale structure at $z\sim 0.7$.
+The galaxy bias implies a scatter of luminosity at fixed halo mass, $\sigma_{\log L}$, of 0.19 dex.
 Using the clustering of massive galaxies from BOSS-CMASS, BOSS-LOWZ, and SDSS, we find that $\sigma_{\log L}=0.19$ is consistent with observations over the full redshift range that these samples cover.
 The addition of eBOSS to previous surveys allows investigation of the evolution of massive galaxies over the past $\sim 7$ Gyr.

 \keywords{large scale structure of universe}